Sunday, June 21, 2009

 felted clog slippers

-so, after a few practice swatches and dish rags to get myself going with basic knitting, i decided to attempt the felted clog slippers that had initially lured me to learn to knit in the first place. admittedly, the pattern was not always easy for me and i did have to reach out to sweet tracie to help me along a few times, but still, they turned out awsome. and, i really do think it is a great first project because you have a chance to learn a lot of different techniques and felting is a beautiful way to literally erase your mistakes. all you need to felt is to knit with 100% wool, a top loading washer with a good agitation setting, and hot water. the yarn ends up fusing together and you don't even see the stitches. so these first clogs were made with mike in mind and ended up a perfect fit.
+so, after a few practice swatches and dish rags to get myself going with basic knitting, i decided to attempt the felted clog slippers that had initially lured me to learn to knit in the first place. admittedly, the pattern was not always easy for me and i did have to reach out to sweet tracie to help me along a few times, but still, they turned out awsome. and, i really do think it is a great first project because you have a chance to learn a lot of different techniques and felting is a beautiful way to literally erase your mistakes. all you need to felt is 100% wool yarn (you can mix a little mohair or novelty yarn in too, but only a little), a top loading washer with a good agitation setting, and hot water. the yarn ends up fusing together and you don't even see the stitches. so these first clogs were made with mike in mind and ended up a perfect fit.

 after mike's, i made an all black pair for erik, which i don't have a picture of. unfortunately they don't look as nice as the two tone color. they seem to pick up a lot of lint and other stuff, which shows up a lot on the black. erik said he still liked them and he did wear them a few times, but they have been resting in my arctic entry for probably 6 of their 8 month life. sad.